ImMarq/MarqSelfbot/README.md

 ## Current Features ##
 - Custom Status
-  - You can change the name, the start-date and your discord status by changing the values of the variables in lines `11 - 13`
+  - You can change the name, the start-date and your discord status by changing the values in the settings file`
+  - Menu to change the status
   - [Suggest a feature!](https://docs.google.com/forms/d/e/1FAIpQLSeJ4c3O-Yt0zQK8wJm68F241oEblFPy9wqgLzow7oO1wYZfuA/viewform?usp=sf_link)